The Issues Continued

 Minimum Wage

 The people of Boulder and the people of Colorado deserve a living wage.
-I have been a strong advocate for a living wage on the Boulder City Council and have been championing my fellow council member Lauren Folkerts in her efforts to get this regional effort supported by the appropriate stakeholders.
+As a former City Council Member and Current State Representative for House District 10, I have been a strong advocate for a living wage and have been championing my local government colleague council member Lauren Folkerts in her efforts to get this regional effort supported by the appropriate stakeholders.
 One thing I would like to end is state control over minimum wage increases.
 Right now we can only increase our minimum wage by a maximum of 15%/year.
 It is good that local communities have the ability to increase minimum wage beyond the state minimum wage, but the amount of the increase should be up to local communities.
 The wages needed in Boulder to afford a 2-bedroom apartment without spending more than 30% of your money on housing is $33.15/hour.
 If Boulder decides to move to a $33.15/hour minimum wage, we should have the freedom to implement a $33.15/hour minimum wage on our own timeline and not take a decade to get there.

 When companies do not pay their workers a living wage, us taxpayers pick up the slack.
 When workers cannot meet their basic costs of living, taxpayers have to provide housing subsidies, childcare subsidies, food stamps, healthcare, and other support that should be provided by their wages.
 Living wages empower workers to care for themselves and their families, rather than relying on the generosity of taxpayers to subsidize corporate profits.